Wednesday, March 19, 2008

 • Motivation 3: Schema relaxation.
 We can relax not only content queries but schema as well.

 • Motivation 4: Information Extraction and Entity Search.
-We can extract our data and built (uncertain) tables from the data.
+We can extract our data and build (uncertain) tables from the data.
 How can we extract and query, and rank such results in an efficient and effective manner?
 If we take a graph-based approach, with multiple link types, how can we effectively exploit the generated network?
 We can rank by confidence, by informativeness, or even by compactness (Steiner tree).

 Lunch: We were sitting in prearranged tables with our names assigned to prespecified seats, randomly assigned, to encourage/force interaction.